carbon-language/carbon-lang/lldb/docs/resources/contributing.rst

   what allows us to refactor and evolve the LLDB code base.

 * Logging.
 LLDB provides a very rich logging API.
-When recoverable errors cannot reasonably by surfaced to the end user, the error may be written to a topical log channel.
+When recoverable errors cannot reasonably be surfaced to the end user, the error may be written to a topical log channel.

 * Soft assertions.
 LLDB provides `lldb_assert()` as a soft